A Reflection on the University Applications Journey – Episode 3

 • Pia M: “We are fortunate to have access to university counsellors.
 Meet with them as much as possible, and always come with questions!”

-• Rino F: “Throughout my IB years, I established a closer relationship with my subject teachers, university counsellor, and Crimson mentors.
+• Rino F: “Throughout my IB years, I established a closer relationship with my subject teachers and university counsellor.
 They mainly gave me essential information such as dates and deadlines for my application process and feedback on my personal statement and portfolio.”

 • Natalie W: “I have been meeting regularly with my DCB university counsellor throughout IB and received a ton of guidance and advice, ranging from IB subject choices and activities to college essays, for which I am very thankful!”

-• Helena Z: “I mainly received support from my university counsellor in school and Crimson to help me narrow down my list and finalise my UK personal statement.
-Crimson was really helpful with finding my narrative and interview preparation.
+• Helena Z: “I mainly received support from my university counsellor in school to help me narrow down my list and finalise my UK personal statement.
 I talked about my potential major and plans with my teachers, which helped consolidate my plans and goals.
 They also gave great advice in terms of reading materials!”

 • Angelina D: “My university counsellor was really helpful in helping me through the UK application process.
 I also knew that I wanted to take a gap year before beginning my university studies, to explore some areas of study by myself outside of physics, such as chemistry, biology and history, to learn a bit more without the pressure of exams/getting a grade.
 I also want to spend more time with family.
 So it was nice to have people at school understand that priority and support my plans for a gap year.”